sqlviz/sqlviz/README.rst

 Licensing
 ---------
-* Highcharts licensing is required.
+* Highcharts licensing is required for Highcharts and Highmaps (each are separate).
     * http://shop.highsoft.com/highcharts.html
-* Once license has been acquired, place highcharts into the necassary folder.
+* Once license has been acquired, place Hghcharts into the necassary folder.
 .. code-block:: bash

     $ git clone https://github.com/highslide-software/highcharts.com.git website/static/Highcharts
     $ git clone https://github.com/highslide-software/highmaps-release.git website/static/Highmaps

 * First repo is fairly large.
 You can checkout the alternative highcharts release branch into the js folder and also checking out the export branch separately.
+* SQLViz does NOT include any warranty for the licenses of used software.
 Passwords
 ---------